Homeschool mama self-care means we identify when we don’t feel happy.

 Is it true that the rest of my day will be miserable?
 It sure will be if I assume it will be.

-If I assume it will be a decent day, though possibly a slower day, could it be?
+If I assume I will have a decent day, though possibly a slower day, could it be?

 So, though the coffee beside me is now diluted AND cool.
 Even though the piercing pain behind my right ear hasn’t been resolved yet.
 Even though two kids aren’t eager to do anything but laze on the sofa, I will walk out this door, accept the energy of my heart, be mindful of their energy, and accept the day as it is.